 We should expect expanded investment in smart city technologies as a result of a gradual Covid-19-related reduction accompanied by consistent growth.

-the rundown on information technology
+The rundown on information technology

-While signs that smart city innovation boosts global prosperity, investors are wary as the planet recovers from a pandemic and economic downturn.
+While signs that smart city innovation boosts global prosperity abound, investors are wary as the planet recovers from a pandemic and economic downturn.
 Businesses, states, and private companies will gain a lot from accessing a large amount of data as IoT applications and digitalization become more prevalent, allowing us to identify and forecast investment obstacles and opportunities.

 When our physical and digital realms grow more interconnected, we are faced with opportunities to participate in a future of constant and long-term transition.
 Smarter Cities are using Information Technology to understand opportunities and solve obstacles that will come down the road during urban planning.